Porcelain Slab Cost: A Complete Buyer's Guide

 Hiring a skilled fabricator and installer is non-negotiable for porcelain slabs.
 Because the material is so thin compared to granite or quartz, it requires a delicate touch and specialized expertise.
 The fabrication process—which includes cutting the slab to size, creating sink cutouts, and finishing the edges—is where much of the labor cost comes from.
 Depending on the complexity of the cuts and the details of your project, you can expect fabrication to add between $1,000 and $3,000 per slab to your total cost.
 This is why it’s so important to work with experienced trade professionals who understand the unique properties of porcelain.

-Factoring in Tools and Equipment
+The Cost of Specialized Tools and Equipment

 One of the main reasons professional installation is essential is the equipment involved.
 Your installer will use specialized tools like diamond-bladed wet saws for precise, clean cuts and large suction-cup carriers to move the slabs without putting stress on them.
 Attempting to cut or move a porcelain slab without the right gear will almost certainly lead to cracks and chips.
 When you pay for professional installation, you’re not just paying for labor—you’re paying for access to thousands of dollars worth of equipment and the expertise to use it correctly.
 This investment ensures your beautiful new slabs are installed flawlessly.